apiaxle/website/api.md

   key name as the key and the details as the value.

 # /v1/api/:api/linkkey/:key
-## Associate a key with an API meaning calls to the API can be made
+## Associate a key with an API (PUT)

-with the key.
+Calls to the API can be made with the key once this is run.

 The key must already exist and will not be modified by this operation.
-(PUT)

 ### Returns

 * The linked key details.

 # /v1/api/:api/stats
 ## Get stats for an api.
 (GET)

 ### Supported query params

-* from: (default: 1365170511) The unix epoch from which to start gathering the statistics.
+* from: (default: 1365171585) The unix epoch from which to start gathering the statistics.
 Defaults to `now - 10 minutes`.
-* to: (default: 1365171111) The unix epoch from which to finish gathering the statistics.
+* to: (default: 1365172185) The unix epoch from which to finish gathering the statistics.
 Defaults to `now`.
 * granularity: (default: minutes) One of: seconds, minutes, hours, days.
 Allows you to gather statistics tuned to this level of granularity.
 Results will still arrive in the form of an epoch to results pair but will be rounded off to the nearest unit.

 ### Returns